BlackstoneStudio/Blackstone-Code-Standards/git/merge-conflicts/uat.md

 3. `git checkout -b story/TSK-###-UAT`
 4. `git merge UAT`

-**After that the conflicts should appear in your text editor, Please communicate with everyone involved in the project to resolve conflicts correctly and not overwrite other changes.
-Finally push the changes**:
+**After that the conflicts should appear in your text editor, Please communicate with everyone involved in the project to resolve conflicts correctly and not overwrite other changes.**

+** Publish temporary branch**:
 `git push --set-upstream origin story/TSK-###-UAT`

+** After publishing the branch you need to create a new Pull Request on GitHub:
+   - Base: UAT
+   - Compare: story/TSK-###-UAT

 *After this temporary branch has been merged into UAT we need to delete the branch*: